canonical/edgex-demos/virtual-device/README.md

       # The same syntax can be used to override most of the server configurations
       apps.device-virtual.config.service-startupmsg: "Startup message from gadget!"
   ```

+The gadget source with the above modifications is also available as a submodule in the this repo, under the same directory.

 Build, from inside the `pc-amd64-gadget` directory:
 ```bash